mindspore-ai/docs/tutorials/source_en/debug/dump.md

    After the training is started, if the `MINDSPORE_DUMP_CONFIG` environment variable is correctly configured, the content of the configuration file will be read and the operator data will be saved according to the data storage path specified in the Dump configuration.
    If you want to dump data in GPU environment, you must use the non-data sink mode (set the `dataset_sink_mode` parameter in `model.train` or `DatasetHelper` to `False`) to ensure that you can get the dump data of each step.
    If `model.train` or `DatasetHelper` is not called in the script, the default is non-data sinking mode.
 Using the Dump function will automatically generate the IR file of the final execution graph.

+   If you use the sample script `run_sync_dump.sh`, update `DEVICE_TARGET` in the script according to the actual backend before execution: set it to `CPU` for the CPU backend and `GPU` for the GPU backend.
+The default value in the script is `Ascend`, so running it directly on CPU/GPU backends will fail.

 4. Read and parse dump data through `numpy.load`, refer to [Introduction to CPU/GPU Dump Data File](#introduction-to-data-object-directory-and-data-file-1).